 NH Puebla Centro Histórico This 4-star hotel is located just steps away from the magnificent Historical Center of Puebla, nominated “Cultural Heritage of Humanity”; also within walking distance from the downtown area, main shopping centers, and industrial parks of this colonial city.

-See more: Where to Stay in Mexico City
+See more: Best areas to Stay in Mexico City

 Angelopolis (Centro Comercial Angelopolis) is a largely residential and commercial area within the city, covering 15 square kilometers.
 Considered one of the most modern areas in all of Mexico, as well as one of the most important in Puebla, it is largely inhabited by fairly wealthy residents and boasts a number of skyscrapers and expensive buildings.